KIRA009/expense-splitter-backend/README.md

 # Expense Splitter Backend (graphql api)
+GraphQL api to send data to the frontend of the webapp
 ## Installation
 These instructions are aimed for users of all OS, but if it lacks something or you are stuck in some step, refer <a href="https://github.com/KIRA009/expense-splitter-backend/issues/1"> this issue </a>
 - <a href="https://help.github.com/en/github/getting-started-with-github/fork-a-repo">Fork</a> the repo, and then <a href="https://www.git-scm.com/docs/git-clone">clone</a> it